HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 # Configure Gateway API for HCL DX and MX

-## Overview
-This section outlines the process for configuring the Gateway API for HCL Digital Experience (DX) and HCL Leap (MX).
+This how-do guide provides the process for configuring the Gateway API for HCL Digital Experience (DX) and HCL Leap (MX).
 The Gateway API serves as a routing mechanism that allows both products to operate under a unified hostname, thereby improving deployment efficiency and management.

 ## Steps to Configure
 1. **Set Up the Gateway API for HCL DX**